nam0102ht/ecommerce-upgrad-eshop-backend/README.md

 #### Or Sign up the admin by postman at [here](https://github.com/nam0102ht/ecommerce-upgrad-eshop-backend/tree/develop/postman)

-### Add the products by the way import [data](https://github.com/nam0102ht/ecommerce-upgrad-eshop-backend/blob/develop/postman/products.json) [by the way](https://studio3t.com/knowledge-base/articles/mongodb-import-json-csv-bson/)
+### Add the products by the way import [data](https://github.com/nam0102ht/ecommerce-upgrad-eshop-backend/blob/develop/postman/products.json) to [by the way](https://studio3t.com/knowledge-base/articles/mongodb-import-json-csv-bson/)